DefinetlyNotAI/Logicytics/README.md

 ID, and are written into that run's `packages/` and `hashes/` directories;
 collector workspaces and `logs/` remain run-scoped.
 Explicit reruns use a `rerun-<utc>-run-<id>.zip` package identity.
+`collector <exact-id>` runs only that validated collector and any declared dependencies through the same authorization, isolation, artifact, manifest, packaging, and cleanup pipeline; it never adds unrelated profile members.
 Add `--interactive` to `run` when a transient command window should pause on the final status; noninteractive and automated runs never prompt.